It’s certainly no secret that technology is having a major impact on almost every facet of commercial real estate.

 A Roofer’s Delight

-2019 has shown a lot of positive movement in the industry, now leaving roofing companies with optimized means of finding new business, winning that business, and completing jobs beginning to end.
+2019 showed us a lot of positive movement in the industry, now leaving roofing companies with optimized means of finding new business, winning that business, and completing jobs beginning to end.